srishtiisharmaa/srisht/README.md

 # Wordle-anche

 Welcome to Wordle-anche!
-This project is a combination of Wordle and an avalanche of word-guessing fun.
+This assignment is a combination of Wordle and an avalanche of word-guessing fun.

 ## Overview